lmcai/Rafflesiaceae_phylogenomics/3_gene_shopping/README.md

 2. To get Rafflesiaceae and Apodanthaceae specific metrics (e.g., branch length, node support), follow the steps below:

    a.
 Root all gene trees using Notung with the following command:
 ```
 java -jar ~/programs/Notung-2.8.1.3-beta.jar -s sp.tre -b gene.list --root --treeoutput newick --speciestag prefix --silent --progressbar --outputdir rooted_geneTr --nolosses
 ```
 **Caveat:** The terminal branch length will be removed.
 This is only good for getting the correct branch support

    b.
 Use the python script `geneTr_reroot_branchlen.py` to extract branch length related metrics in `G2141.node_support_branlen.tsv`

 3. To obtain root-to-tip branch-length variance, and gene tree–species tree congruence for free-living species using [SortaDate](https://github.com/FePhyFoFum/SortaDate), the following steps were used:

+   a.
+Remove all Rafflesiaceae and Apodanthaceae in the gene trees before calculating the gene tree species tree congruence (such that the choice of the species tree won't biasedly impact the score)

+   b.
+Run SorteDate using `sortdate.sh`